 My Favorite Plant-Based Protein Powders

 Yes, it’s true you should pick plant-based protein powders based on their ingredients.
 That’s really important.
 But what about something else that’s really important…flavor?
-Because finding perfect plant-based protein powders must have both, nutritional benefits and flavors that will keep you coming back for more.
+Because finding perfect plant-based protein powders must have both, nutrition, and flavors that will keep you coming back for more.

 Vega Plant-Based Protein